mario-bermonti/cookiecutter-modern-pypackage/{{cookiecutter.project_name}}/docs/contributing.md

 ### Write Documentation

-cookiecutter-modern-pypackage could always use more documentation.
+{{ cookiecutter.project_name }} could always use more documentation.
 You can contribute to the documentation
 by:
 - Fixing typographical, grammatical, or spelling errors.
 - Improving documentation that is unclear or incorrect.